Skip to content

 C:\Users\<username>\AppData\Local\Packages\Microsoft.Windows.StartMenuExperienceHost_cw5n1h2txyewy\LocalState

 Depending on your version of Windows 11, the file may be called start.bin,start2.bin, or some other variation of this filename.
 We need to copy this file into the default user profile.
 However, the folder structure doesn’t exist yet.
 You can manually create the folder structure, mirroring the logged-on user structure, or use this Robocopy script to copy the file and folder structure over.
-Here is the script, which needs to run from an elevated command prompt:
+Here's the script, which needs to run from an elevated command prompt:

 robocopy "C:\Users\<username>\AppData\Local\Packages\Microsoft.Windows.StartMenuExperienceHost_cw5n1h2txyewy\LocalState" "C:\Users\Default\AppData\Local\Packages\Microsoft.Windows.StartMenuExperienceHost_cw5n1h2txyewy\LocalState" "start.bin"